-Did you know that one in 300,000 people in Australia will experience lymphoedema in their lifetime?
-Given these figures, how do you know if you’re at risk?
-Is there a cure?
-Can it be treated?
-Do you know what it is?
+One in 300,000 people in Australia will experience lymphoedema in their lifetime.
+Knowing this, do you know what it is and if you’re at risk?
+Is there a cure and can it be treated?

-As with many conditions, early treatment is paramount to successful lymphoedema management.
+Early treatment is paramount to successful lymphoedema management.
 So what do you look for?
-Mobile Rehab has a team of specially trained lymphoedema therapists who treat many different types of lymphoedema, read on to learn more.
+Mobile Rehab has a team of specially trained lymphoedema therapists who treat many different types of lymphoedema.

 What is Lymphoedema?

 Lymphoedema is a condition that is characterised by swelling as a result of an impaired flow in the lymphatic system.